 - 1. Designate MTE as the lead agency for policy coordination; - 2.
-Establishment of Community Tourism Secretariat (CTS) in TPDCo; - 3.
-Develop Community Tourism partnerships with other ministries, agencies, and the domestic and international tourism industry, the private sector and NGOs for specific activities and tasks (such as standards, assessment procedures, branding and marketing mechanisms, legal templates, financing tools, and capacity building programmes) to ensure an integrated implementation programme; - 4.
+Establish the Community Tourism Secretariat (CTS) in TPDCo; - 3.
+Develop Community Tourism partnerships with other ministries, agencies, parish councils and the domestic and international tourism industry, the private sector and NGOs for specific activities and tasks (such as standards, assessment procedures, branding and marketing mechanisms, legal templates, financing tools, and capacity building programmes) to ensure an integrated implementation programme; - 4.
 Establish a senior government policy committee to provide advice and input on resolution of policy conflicts that may arise from time to time. - 5.
 Create a National Community Tourism Toolkit, addressing implementation requirements. - 6.
-A data base that identifies the lead and associate agencies which will be providing technical assistance to CTE's will be established. - 7.
-Partnerships with mainstream networks will allow for the enhancement and growth of the community tourism sector and the access to the expertise. - 8.
-Encouragement of Entrepreneurial training, mentorship and apprenticeship for youth and vulnerable groups.

-- 9. Training for all Community Tourism Partners in the areas of: basics of experiential tourism, packaging and marketing of community tourism experiences. - 10.
-Harnessing of underutilized state owned assets to facilitate entrepreneurial and MSME groups.
+Develop a database that identifies the lead and associate agencies which will be providing technical assistance to CTEs. - 7.
+Enter into partnerships with mainstream networks that will allow for the enhancement and growth of the community tourism sector and the access to the expertise. - 8.
+Encourage entrepreneurial training, mentorship and apprenticeship for youth and vulnerable groups. - 9.
+Organise training for all Community Tourism Partners in the areas of: basics of experiential tourism, packaging and marketing of community tourism experiences. - 10.
+Harness underutilized state owned assets, where possible, to facilitate entrepreneurial and MSME groups.

-Intended Results - Goal 1 Strategies
+Intended Results -